mlochbaum/CrinGraph/Configuring.md

   change it.

-The following parameters are used to allow multiple samples per channel and different channel configurations than L/R. Currently multiple channels and multiple samples per channel at once are not supported: the curves will display fine but the interface doesn't really work.
-For example, `config_hp.js` is intended for headphones and shows only the right channel with five samples per channel.
+The following parameters are used to allow multiple samples per channel and different channel configurations than L/R. For example, `config_hp.js` is intended for headphones and shows only the right channel with five samples per channel.

 * `default_channels` is a list of channels in each measurement: it defaults to `["L","R"]`.
 It's called "default" because I may add a